Options

 The useFilter

-would only include in the help message those options whose names, synopsis or environment data sources match the regex /flag/i
+would only include options whose names, synopsis or environment variable names contain the pattern flag

 subcommand, filtered by option -f